 You can find a complete gallery of images here and see their journey through The Birmingham Proof House here.

-It is based on the time proven action developed by J.Woodward and C.Hill in 1913.
+These guns are based on the time proven action developed by J.Woodward and C.Hill in 1913.
 This action was chosen for its shallow profile allowing A.A.Brown & Sons to shape the gun with the subtle domed aesthetics employed on their best side by sides.

-The photographs on this page will show our progress during the complete manufacture, from the initial kit of machined parts to (one day) the finished guns.
+The photographs on this page will show our progress during the complete manufacture, from the initial kit of machined parts to the finished guns.
 You can see in the picture to the left the difference achieved during the initial actioning.